-In the clinical setting the student at all times will demonstrate patterns of behaviors that follow the legal and ethical codes of the Association of Surgical Technology.

-The Faculty reserves the right to remove a student from the clinical area in any instance such as,
+In the clinical setting, the student at all times will demonstrate patterns of behaviors that follow the legal and ethical codes of the Association of Surgical Technology.
+The faculty reserves the right to remove a student from the clinical area in any instance including, but not limited to the following:

-- A pattern of behavior which endangers a patient, peer, staff member, clinical instructor, or preceptor. - Patient safety is jeopardized by the student's negligent actions or by demonstration of unethical or unprofessional behavior.
+- A pattern of behavior, which endangers a patient, peer, staff member, clinical instructor, or preceptor. - Patient safety is jeopardized by the student's negligent actions or by demonstration of unethical or unprofessional behavior.

-A pattern of behavior is found to be unsafe may be terminated from a clinical practicum for reasons of unsafe practices at any time during the semester and receive a non-passing grade for the course.
-The student will be given a verbal and written warning by the clinical instructor.
+A pattern of behavior that is found to be unsafe may result in student's termination from the clinical practicum at any time during the semester and said student will receive a non-passing grade for the course.
+The clinical instructor will give the student a verbal and written warning.
 At the discretion of the clinical instructor, that instructor may request a member from the clinical facility (preceptor, educator, and/or nurse manager) be involved for the purpose of further evaluation.
-If the student's pattern of behavior is repeated with the other clinical facility member, and the student's conduct is determined to be unsafe, the student may be terminated from the clinical practicum, receive an "F" for the course and be terminated from the surgical technology program.
-The student, if s/he desires, may file a grievance against this decision regarding termination.
+If the student's pattern of behavior is repeated with the other clinical facility member, and the student's conduct is determined to be unsafe, the student may be terminated from the clinical practicum, receive an "F" for the course and be terminated from the Surgical Technology program.
+The student, if they desire, may file a grievance against this decision regarding termination.

-A "pass" clinical evaluation must be achieved in each of the following courses: SRG- Operating Room Externship
+A "pass" clinical evaluation must be achieved in each of the following courses:

+• SRG Operating Room Externship.

 A "fail" on any clinical objective at the conclusion of the above listed courses may result in a "FAIL" grade in that clinical component and will result in an "F" for that course.
-At that point the student will be required to withdraw from the surgical technology program.
+At that point, the student will be required to withdraw from the Surgical Technology program.